accosmin-org/libnano/docs/solver.md

 * **monotonic** solvers which decrease the current function value at each iteration using a *descent direction* and a *line-search* along this direction.
 These solvers are appropriate only for smooth functions, not necessarily convex, which can be solved with very high precision.
 Examples: conjugate gradient descent (CGD), LBFGS, quasi-Newton methods.

 * **non-monotonic** solvers which are not guaranteed to decrease the current function value at each iteration.
 These solvers should be used only for non-smooth convex problems, which can be solved with high precision.
 They can work well for smooth convex problems as well, but they are not as efficient (iteration-wise) as the monotonic solvers.
-Examples: optimal sub-gradient algorithm (OSGA), adaptive sub-gradient method (ASGM).
+Examples: optimal sub-gradient algorithm (OSGA), sub-gradient method (SGM) or the ellipsoid method.

 Each concept involved in the optimization procedure is mapped to a particular interface.
 Most relevant are the [function_t](../include/nano/function.h) and the [solver_t](../include/nano/solver.h) interfaces.
 The builtin implementations can be accessed programatically in C++ using their associated factory.